Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 - Not the Cheapest for Severe Obesity: BMIs of 40+ face higher premiums or be directed to other special policies.

-- Agent-Based Process Issue: Less convenient for those who prefer online applications.
+- Agent-Based Process Issue: Less convenient for those who prefer online applications as it requires an agent for policy management and other concerns.

 #8 – State Farm: Best for Industry Leader